 - For the purpose of damage, theft, or loss assessment, occupancy shall be inclusive from the date of check-in to the date the student properly checks out of the room.
 Charges will be applied to the student's Bursar account.
 Residents must pay a damage assessment when billed.

 - Students are not permitted to make damage repairs or arrange for them to be made directly with another person or vendor.
 In an emergency, a staff member on duty should be contacted.
-Any student who leaves the University at the end of the contracted period or earlier due to withdrawal from the University or other termination of study, or how fails to return the room key at the time of check-out, will automatically be assessed a charge for a core change and key replacement.
+Any student who leaves the University at the end of the contracted period or earlier due to withdrawal from the University or other termination of study, or who fails to return the room key at the time of check-out, will automatically be assessed a charge for a core change and key replacement.
 The amount will be charged on the student's Bursar account.

 - The University is not liable for any loss or damage to a student's personal property, including any loss or damage that results from the University's effort to eradicate bed bugs.

 - Given that the University does not provide property insurance, each student is strongly encouraged to obtain property and/or rental insurance.

 A HFS Contract submitted to the University is legally-binding and holds the student to the financial obligation of the entire contract period.
 A student can be released from that obligation should the student formally cancel his or her enrollment with the University.